 The Company classifies the right to consideration in exchange for software or services transferred to a customer as either a receivable or a contract asset.
 A receivable is a right to consideration that is unconditional, as compared to a contract asset, which is a right to consideration that is conditional upon factors other than the passage of time.
 The majority of the Company's contract assets represent unbilled amounts related to fixed-price service contracts when the revenue recognized exceeds the amount billed to the customer.
 The contract assets are generally classified as current and are recorded on a net basis with deferred revenue (i.e. contract liabilities) at the contract level.
-At December 31, 2022 and 2021, contract assets of \$3.3 million and \$0.4 million, respectively, are included in prepaid expenses and other current assets in the accompanying Consolidated Balance Sheets.
-The Company did not record any asset impairment charges related to contract assets during fiscal year 2022 and 2021.
+As of December 31, 2023 and 2022, contract assets of \$6.8 million and \$3.3 million, respectively, are included in prepaid expenses and other current assets in the accompanying Consolidated Balance Sheets.
+As of December 31, 2023 and 2022, contract assets of \$0.9 million and nil, respectively, are included in other non-current assets in the accompanying Consolidated Balance Sheets.
+The Company did not record any asset impairment charges related to contract assets during fiscal years 2023, 2022 and 2021.

 Deferred revenues and billings in excess of recognized revenues consist substantially of amounts invoiced in advance of revenue recognition and are recognized as the revenue recognition criteria are met.
-Deferred revenues that will be recognized during the succeeding twelve-month period are recorded as current deferred revenues and the remaining portion is recorded as non-current deferred revenues in the accompanying Consolidated Balance Sheets.
-Revenue recognized for the years ended December 31, 2022, 2021 and 2020, that was included in the deferred revenues and billings in excess of recognized revenues balances at the beginning of each reporting period was \$24.9 million, \$16.9 million and \$10.7 million, respectively.
+Deferred revenues that will be recognized during the succeeding twelve-month period are recorded as current deferred revenues and the remaining portion is recorded in other non-current liabilities in the accompanying Consolidated Balance Sheets.
+As of December 31, 2023 and 2022, the non-current portion of deferred revenues included in non-current liabilities was \$1.8 million and \$1.9 million, respectively.
+Revenue recognized for the years ended December 31, 2023, 2022 and 2021, that was included in the deferred revenues and billings in excess of recognized revenues balances at the beginning of each reporting period was \$24.8 million, \$24.9 million and \$16.9 million, respectively.

-At December 31, 2022, the aggregate amount of the transaction price allocated to the remaining performance obligations related to customer contracts that were unsatisfied or partially unsatisfied was approximately \$277.7 million.
-Given the applicable contract terms with customers, the majority of this amount is expected to be recognized as revenue over the next two years, with the remainder in the following three years.
-This amount does not include significant contracts to which the customer is not committed, future sales-based or usage-based royalty payments in exchange for a license of intellectual property, and future payments for performance obligations from on-demand arrangements.
+As of December 31, 2023, the aggregate amount of the transaction price allocated to the remaining performance obligations related to customer contracts that were unsatisfied or partially unsatisfied was approximately \$229.8 million.
+Given the applicable contract terms with customers, the majority of this amount is expected to be recognized as revenue over the next three years, with the remainder in the following three years.
+This amount does not include significant contracts to which the customer is not committed, future sales-based or usage-based royalty payments in exchange for a license of IP, and future payments for performance obligations from on-demand arrangements.
 This amount is subject to change due to future revaluations of variable consideration, terminations, other contract modifications, or currency adjustments.
 The estimated timing of the recognition of remaining unsatisfied performance obligations is subject to change and is affected by changes to the scope, change in timing of delivery of products and services, or contract modifications.

-The adjustment to revenue recognized in the years ended December 31, 2022, 2021 and 2020 from performance obligations satisfied (or partially satisfied) in previous periods was an increase of \$0.4 million, a decrease of \$0.4 million and an increase \$0.1 million, respectively.
+The adjustment to revenue recognized in the years ended December 31, 2023, 2022 and 2021 from performance obligations satisfied (or partially satisfied) in previous periods was an increase of \$3.7 million, an increase of \$0.4 million and a decrease \$0.4 million, respectively.
 These amounts primarily represent changes in estimated percentage-of-completion based contracts and changes in actual versus estimated Gainshare royalty.